Abusivesnake17/KonsolCpp/README.md

 # define Logic
 A code snippet demonstrating the logic of #define by defining values in a simplified manner and printing them to the screen has been shared.

+# Addition Process

+Addition operation codes based on the addition of two numbers were shared.